Xela3026/workflows-docs/docs/workflows.md

 <br/>

 The important properties to notice here are `"body"` and `"nextStep"`.
-The `"nextStep"` property is generating two execution keys to two different steps.
-Then, the HTTPS request is sending out the execution keys in the body of the request.
-The request is actually sending out the full API endpoint that needs to be requested in order to use the execution key to resume the workflow. `"example-url.com"` will receive both of these endpoints, and then can choose to make a POST request to one of them to resume the workflow at the new location.
+The `"nextStep"` property is generating two execution keys pointing to two different steps.
+Then, the HTTPS request sends the full execution URLs for these keys to `"example-url.com"`. `"example-url.com"` can then choose a URL to use to reactivate the workflow with.
+Each URL will reactivate the workflow from a different step.

 <br/>